 Workplace Safety and Insurance Appeals Assistance

-How the Pensions & Benefits Unit Can Help You
+How the Worker Safety Unit Can Help You

 If you disagree with a WSIB decision denying entitlements or benefits, the first step is to complete and submit a WSIB Intent to Object Form.
 Please refer to WSI Fact Sheet #2 – Appealing a Workplace Safety and Insurance Decision.
 It is your responsibility to meet the time limits for each and every decision you wish to appeal.
 Failure to submit the Intent to Object form by the appeal deadline will result in the loss of your right to appeal.

 Often, the reason for denial of benefit is a result of a lack of information or insufficient medical documentation.
 It is helpful if you contact the WSIB decision maker to determine what is needed.
 If you have additional medical or other supportive documentation, include it with your Intent to Object form.
 Once the Appeal Deadline has been met, additional information also be submitted at a later date

 Benefit Officers in the Worker Safety Unit of OPSEU/SEFPO assist and may represent members in their WSIB and WSIAT appeals.
 If you would like OPSEU/SEFPO’s assistance, the Worker Safety Unit will require a complete and up -to- date copy of your claim file for review.
 A copy of your claim file should be sent to you if the negative decision remains unchanged, after the WSIB decision- maker has reviewed the Intent to Object form and any other information submitted.
 If you do not receive a copy of your file you can request one under the Freedom of Information and Protection of Privacy Act.
 You will find a WSIB Access Request form in our WSIB Appeals Package.